WhoaThereHoss/pingsweep/README.md

 # Current Update
 Ideas for improvement:
+ - add '-l' option to enter a list of IP's
  - add ETA estimation functionality
  - implement ability to handle IP's in CIDR notation